reubenharry/haskell-docs/docs/docs/gotchas/strings.md

 comments: true
 ---

-Haskell has a built in type for text called `String`, which is defined as `[Char]`, i.e. a list of characters.
+Haskell has a legacy type for text called `String`, which is defined as `[Char]`, i.e. a list of characters.
 This is almost never a good representation of text, and should be avoided.
-Instead, use `Text` from the module `Data.Text`, from the package `text`.
+Instead, use `Text` from the module `Data.Text`, after adding the package `text` to your [requirements](/gettingstarted/versions/#installing-packages).

 Normally, `Text` is used in conjunction with the extension